-The cosmic distance ladder (or cosmological distance ladder, or extragalactic distance scale) is a sequence of methods culminating in those used for measuring distance to distant objects such as early galaxies.
+The cosmic distance ladder (or cosmological distance ladder, or extragalactic distance scale) is a sequence of methods culminating in those used for measuring distance to distant objects such as the oldest galaxies.
 The more accurate methods, typically workable only for relatively short distances, are used to calibrate additional methods which handle longer distances, step-by-step, like climbing a ladder.
 The precision and accuracy of the methods generally decline with increasing distance, some methods being presumed no more accurate than 50%.

 The shortest of the following methods are limited to the Milky Way, but are key "lower" steps in the ladder.
 To gain as much accuracy as possible, efforts are made to confirm distances and calibrations using multiple methods.